 As soon as there is a deviation from the center position upwards or to the left: Drive with moderation and at low engine speeds.
 If necessary, switch off the engine and allow it to cool down.
-Checking coolant level, refer to page 115.
-Temperature warning LED 1 lights up while driving: Engine is too hot.
+Checking coolant level, refer to page 122.

+Temperature warning LED 1 comes on while the vehicle is in motion: engine is too hot.
 Switch off the engine immediately and allow it to cool down.
 When you switch on the ignition, the LED 1 lights up briefly to confirm that the system is operational.
 Equipment with navigation system or Cockpit Chrono Pack

-Coolant-temperature warning lamp 2 lights up while driving: Engine is too hot.
-Switch off the

-engine immediately and allow it to cool down.
+Coolant temperature warning lamp 2 comes on while the vehicle is in motion: engine is too hot.
+Switch off the engine immediately and allow it to cool down.
+TACHOMETER SERVICE INTERVAL DISPLAY

-CONTROLS

-DPERATION

-TACHOMETER

-SERVICE INTERVAL DISPLAY